ahmetozlu/vehicle_counting_tensorflow/README.md

 ## Installation

-Run the demo in the GPU without installing anything, just nvidia-docker.
+**Docker setup with Nvidia GPU:** Run the demo in the GPU without installing anything, just nvidia-docker.
 The command to set up this docker:

     docker-compose up